muchomasfacil/FormByEmailBundle/README.md

 # FormByEmailBundle
-Nothing new under the sun but this bundle, greatly simplifies sending your Symfony2 forms by email
+Nothing new under the sun.
+This bundle tryes to simplify sending your Symfony2 forms by email.
+It will help to:
+- send forms by email (even if you use ajax)
+- send mails rendered (or not) by a templa)

+Fell free to send us your opinion, or issues.

 ## Install bundle with composer.json
 Add to your composer.json in the repositories (create it if not exist) section: